-This Standard is relevant to Acts such at the Resource Management Act, Building Act, Historic Places Act and other legislation.
-The purpose of NZS 4404:2010 is to provide standards for the implementation of well designed land development and subdivision infrastructure projects that have obtained the necessary resource consents under the RMA, and comply with other legislation.
+This Standard is relevant to Acts such as the Resource Management Act, Building Act, Historic Places Act and other legislation.
+The purpose of NZS 4404:2010 is to provide standards for the implementation of well-designed land development and subdivision infrastructure projects that have obtained the necessary resource consents under the RMA, and comply with other legislation.
 LAs will be able to invoke compliance with this Standard and their own local additions and variations, to ensure that the sustainability, urban design, and environmental impact objectives of land development and subdivision projects are carried through to completion.
+The LA can agree to deviations of the Code at their discretion.
 The interrelationship between this Standard and these Acts is outlined below.